seraphimstreets/PictureRes/README.md

 I started this project as a challenge to  myself to recreate such sites from scratch without guidance, as I had found no tutorials online on how to do so.
 As I engaged with the project, I quickly discovered why as I navigated the hidden complexities with regards to data modelling/validation, 3rd party authentication and frontend presentation.

 Currently, I am satisfied with the current result although there is still plenty of room to incorporate additional functionality.
-In contrast to the aforementioned websites which have a team of dedicated software devlopers behind them, this is a single-person project developed on my free time on weekends, and I'm proud to have been able to create a highly interactive site with decent aesthetics.
+In contrast to the aforementioned websites which have a team of dedicated software developers behind them, this is a single-person project developed on my free time on weekends, and I'm proud to have been able to create a highly interactive site with decent aesthetics.

 # Functionality